-We might distribute money directly to families who have lost their homes.
+We might distribute money directly to people who have lost their homes.
 We might build links with financial companies that can provide a money transfer service to the people we support.
 Or, if mobile phones are widely used, we might transfer cash directly using mobile wallet apps.

-In every situation, we consider all the options and do what’s easiest and safest for families.
+In every situation, we consider all the options and do what’s easiest and safest for the people we support

 We’ve learned from our own trials and from successful projects and best practice around the world, that using cash assistance in addition to other aid works can help communities rebuild better.

 It won’t be the right approach after every disaster or conflict.
-We’ll only do it when we know the local conditions are right.
 But when it’s clearly going to help people recover and rebuild, we won’t hesitate.